 Learning about the geographic location, capitals and flags of American countries through exercises in three levels of difficulty.

-Buses play an important role in public transportation.
+Buses play an important role in public transport.

-Trolleybuses and streetcars are environment-friendly means of public transportation
+Trolleybuses and trams are environment-friendly means of public transport